michael21910/R-IMDb-crawler/README.md

 * run this on RGUI

 ## What will you get :icecream:
-A output of the name and ranking of the movie according to the link you put in the code "name_url" and "score_url"
+A output of the name and ranking of the movie according to the link you put in the code "name_url" and "score_url" from [HERE](https://www.imdb.com/)

 ## License
 [MIT](LICENSE) © Tsuen Hsueh